 COCC Barber Library - Tuesdays 12:30-1:30 p.m. beginning 1/26/21

 COCC Redmond Latinx Club - Wednesdays 12-1 p.m. beginning 2/10/21

 Cascades Academy - Wednesday / Tuesday 5:30 - 7 p.m. - 2/17/21 & 3/16/21

 Caste is available at COCC’s Barber Library.
 You can also purchase Caste at Central Oregon independent bookstores Dudley's Bookshop, Herringbone Books, Paulina Springs Books, or Roundabout Books, or purchase Caste online from Bookshop.org to support our local bookstores.

 Buy the audiobook from Libro.fm, an Audible-alternative that supports our local indie bookstores.

-In recognition of Black History Month COCC is honored to welcome MOsley WOtta, Arielle Estoria, and Dr. Doug Luffborough to share stories of Black triumph.
-Through poetry and storytelling we will celebrate the past and present triumphs of the Black community while continuing our efforts to challenge oppressive systems and strive toward a more equitable future.
+In recognition of Black History Month, COCC was honored to welcome MOsley WOtta, Arielle Estoria, and Dr. Doug Luffborough to share stories of Black triumph.
+Through poetry and storytelling we celebrated the past and present triumphs of the Black community while continuing our efforts to challenge oppressive systems and strive toward a more equitable future.